-Women are much less likely to have access to their own private transport than men.
-This means that women depend much more on public transport and are at an economic disadvantage to men.
 The lives of rural women are affected directly and indirectly by their access to transportation.
 The absence of public transport in most rural areas makes the majority of women dependent on private automotive transportation.
-Rural women, like youths and seniors, are one of the groups that are most often 'transportation disadvantaged'.
-Research indicates that rural women have more limited access to family vehicles than do men.
-The disadvantage women face in accessing reliable transportation affects their livelihoods, access to social services ni.gov.uk/sites/default/files/publications/daera/Agricultural%20Census%202020%20Publication.pdf
+Rural women, including younger and older women, are some of the groups that are most often 'transportation disadvantaged'.
+Research indicates that rural women have more limited access to family vehicles than men.